A lot of times we read

 Most of us are probably

-who is willfully disobedient to the commands of God can be said to be a
+willfully disobedient to the commands of God can be said to be a diligent

-faith to be such.
-Faith and action (we
+be such.
+Faith and action (we might well

-might well call it obedience) must travel together or, as James says, faith is
+call it obedience) must travel together or, as James says, faith is dead and

 What have we learned